-Contract with the Underwriter to issue and sell the Bonds in one or more series
+Contract with the Underwriter to issue and sell the Bonds upon his or her approval

-- the aggregate principal amount of the Bonds does not exceed
+- the aggregate principal amount of the Bonds does not exceed \$55,000,000, - (2) the final maturity date for the 2016A Bonds is no later than December 1, 2036, - (3) the final maturity date for the 2016B Bonds is no later than December 1, 2036;

-\$75,000,000. - (2) the final maturity date for the Bonds is no later thanDecember 1, 2040, - (3) the Bonds are sold (in the aggregate) at a price not less than97 percent and not greater than 130 percent,
+(4) the Bonds are sold (in the aggregate) at a price not less than 97 percent and not greater than 130 percent,

-(4) the true interest cost for the Bonds (in the aggregate) does not exceed 5.50 percent, and
+(5) the true interest cost for the Bonds (in the aggregate) does not exceed 5 percent, and

-(5) the Bonds conform to all other terms of this ordinance.
+(6) the Bonds conform to all other terms of this ordinance.

-Subject to the terms and conditions set forth in this section, the Designated Representative is hereby authorized to execute the Bond Purchase Contract.
+Subject to the terms and conditions set forth in this section, the Designated Representative is hereby authorized to execute one or more Bond Purchase Contracts to be dated the date of sale of a series of Bonds.
 The signature of one Designated Representative shall be sufficient to bind the City.

 Following the execution of the Bond Purchase Contract, the Designated Representative shall provide a report to the City Council describing the final terms of the Bonds approved pursuant to the authority delegated in this section.
-The authority granted to the Designated Representative by this Section 17 shall expire 120 days after the effective date of this ordinance.
+The authority granted to the Designated Representative by this Section 16 shall expire 120 days after the effective date of this ordinance.
 If a Bond Purchase Contract for the Bonds has not been executed within 120 days after the effective date of this ordinance, the authorization for the issuance of the Bonds shall be rescinded and the Bonds shall not be issued nor their sale approved unless such Bonds shall have been reauthorized by ordinance of the City Council.
-The ordinance reauthorizing the issuance and sale of such Bonds may be in the form of a new ordinance repealing this ordinance in whole or in part or may be in the form of an amendatory ordinance approving a bond purchase contract or establishing terms and conditions for the authority delegated under this Section 17.
+The ordinance reauthorizing the issuance and sale of such Bonds may be in the form of a new ordinance repealing this ordinance in whole or in part or may be in the form of an amendatory ordinance approving a bond purchase contract or establishing terms and conditions for the authority delegated under this Section 16.